WebOrigami/docs/src/content/framework/intro2.md

 ## Conceptualizing real and virtual files as graphs

 The Origami framework and the ori command line tool use the same formula language.
-In addition to viewing the result of a formula in the browser as you did above, at any time you can also view the value of a formula in the command line with the ori tool.
+In addition to viewing the result of a formula in the served site as you did above, at any time you can also view the value of a formula in the command line with the ori tool.

 In the terminal, press Ctrl+C to stop the running server, then: